publiccodenet/about/activities/staff-management/leave.md

 Please let the Operations Coordinator know if you want to take more vacation time than you have an if you want the additional leave to be deducted from next year's quota (Tentoo NMBRS does this automatically) or if you want to buy more days.

 When buying more vacaction time you need to fill out a form approving the deduction from your salary.
 You may also want to know what extra vacation time actually costs.
-Both the form as well as how to calculate the costs [can be found on the Drive.](https://drive.google.com/drive/folders/1rZqzT6FTnHzMLRbkdiM5DPz3Hie5TGZc)
+Both the [form as well as how to calculate the costs](https://drive.google.com/drive/folders/1rZqzT6FTnHzMLRbkdiM5DPz3Hie5TGZc) are on Google Drive.

 ### Sick while on vacation leave